 Average tow hitch overhang (distance from the rear axle to the tow ball) of Australian vehicles is 1.24 metres.
 If your tow hitch has excess overhang, have a machine shop drill a new hole accordingly.
 Even a centimetre is worth saving.
 Utes with extended chassis and/or tow hitches are thus at major risk.

-With long caravans (i.e.) over about six metres (approx 20 ft) have all heavy items as close as possible to the axles.
+With long travel trailers (i.e.) over about six metres (approx 20 ft) have all heavy items as close as possible to the axles.
 Never load anything heavy at their extreme rear.
-It is not clever to have spare wheels on a caravan‘s rear wall.
+It is not clever to have spare wheels on a travel trailer‘s rear wall.
 Their actual weight there maybe 40 kg (88 lb) or so.
 Their effective weight, however, is plus 120 kg (265 lb).
-If your caravan has them there, relocate them in a slide-out cradle underneath the caravan‘s floor.
+If your travel trailer has them there, relocate them in a slide-out cradle underneath the travel trailer‘s floor.

 Increase (for towing) the tow vehicle’s rear tyres pressure by 5-7 psi (30-50 kPa).
 Some caravanners (dangerously) increase the tow vehicle’s front tyre pressure as well as the rear.
 Never do this as doing so seriously reduces stability.
 Use the (front) tyre pressure that the vehicle maker recommends for normal driving.
 Never higher.

 Load all heavy items as close as possible to the travel trailer‘s axle/s.
 Never at the far ends.
 Or (and preferably) in the tow vehicle.
 Always load that tow vehicle to its legal maximum – the heavier it is the better.